 Since launching the FinCon FinTech Startup Competition, I’ve been exposed to a number of new tech companies with great ideas to help you with your money and investing.
 One of my favorites to come along is Digit.
 I’ve been using the service for 5 months now and I’m ready to give my Digit review.

-Digit (digit.co) is a free service that helps you automate and separate your savings (you guys know this is right in my wheel house).
+Digit (digit.co) is a service that helps you automate and separate your savings (you guys know this is right in my wheel house).

 Digit connects to your checking account, automatically and algorithmically withdraws small amounts every few days (depending on your balance and spending habits), and deposits the funds into a separate, but non-interest bearing savings account.